 When you put the two truths together in this way, you get Milarepa’s two lines:

 E ma, the phenomena of the three realms of samsara, While not existing, they appear — how incredibly amazing!

 The three realms of samsara are dreamlike — while not existing they appear, while appearing they are empty of inherent nature, and so they are miraculous.

 1 “Self-settle” (Tibetan: rang bab) means to settle within the true nature of mind in a nondual way, free from there being anywhere to settle or anyone who is settling.

 2 Khenpo Tsultrim Rinpoche often teaches that out of all the aspiration prayers one could make, the best is The King of Aspiration Prayers, the Aspiration for Excellent Conduct, available at www.nalandabodhi.org/bhadra.html.

 3 Lodro Thaye’s Song of Mahamudra appears in The Rain of Wisdom (Shambhala Publications, 1980), pp. 81-90.
 Khenpo Tsultrim recommends highly that students memorize and meditate on the verses in this song, particularly the explanations of the four yogas of Mahamudra on pp. 87-88, which he says is the clearest exposition of this subject matter.

 4 The one who is generous, the one toward whom the generosity is directed, and the act of generosity itself.

-KHENPO TSULTRIM GYAMTSO RINPOCHE Is a well-known scholar and yogi in the Kagyu tradition of Tibetan buddhism who has taught extensively in the west for many years.
-This teaching is from a talk he gave in Halifax, Nova Scotia, in September 2005, which was translated by Ari Goldfield.
+This teaching is from a talk Khenpo Tsultrim Gyamtso gave in Halifax, Nova Scotia, in September 2005, which was translated by Ari Goldfield.
 The song the eight flashing lances was translated by Jim Scott.